LandRegistry/sign-your-mortgage-documentation/swagger/src/plugins/add-plugin.md

             getState => getState(), // This is a requirement... because we `bind` selectors, we don't want to bind to any particular state (which is an immutable value) so we bind to a function, which returns the current state state => state.get("something") // return the whatever "something" points to ),
-          foo: getState => "bar" // In the end selectors are just fuctions that we pass getState to }
+          foo: getState => "bar" // In the end selectors are just functions that we pass getState to }
       }